Unsupervised Multimodal Clustering for Semantics Discovery in Multimodal Utterances: Experiments

 \subsection{Datasets}

 We use MIntRec, MELD-DA, and IEMOCAP-DA as benchmark datasets for the multimodal semantics discovery task.
-Detailed statistics of these datasets are presented in Table~\ref{datasets}, with further information on dataset specifics and their splits available in Appendix~\ref{appendix:dataset_specifications}.
+The rationale for using these datasets is that the defined intents or dialogue acts typically exhibit a variety of distinct sentence-level semantics and possess properties of uncertainty in the open world, making them suitable for discovery in unsupervised scenarios.
+Detailed statistics of the three datasets are presented in Table~\ref{datasets}, with further information on dataset specifics and their splits available in Appendix~\ref{appendix:dataset_specifications}.